 Born in an artistic family, Gabriel worked with his father during his teenage years.
 His father, Mario Orozco Rivera, also worked as a mural painter and art professor.
 Gabriel helped him during his teenage years, with the sole purpose to earn money and buy a car.
 But after educating himself as an artist, Gabriel developed an interest in murals as well.

-He preferred a nomadic way of living, and that influenced his art.
+This Mexican artist preferred a nomadic way of living, and that influenced his art.
 Unlike other artists, Gabriel didn’t work in an isolated studio.
 Instead, he embraced the surrounding environment.

 Orozco managed to force the viewer to focus on unseen and overlooked features in the environment through his paintings.
 Another fun feature: he used games in his artworks.